pablgonz/travis-ci-latex-pdf/README.md

 Now you can for example get the hash of the commit with `\gitHash`.
 An example can be found in [`src/git-info-2-mwe.tex`](src/git-info-2-mwe.tex).
-For more info, see the documentation at http://mirrors.ctan.org/macros/latex/contrib/gitinfo2/gitinfo2.pdf
+For more info, see the documentation at http://mirrors.ctan.org/macros/latex/contrib/gitinfo2/gitinfo2.pdf (Thanks to [@shabbychef](https://github.com/Strauman/travis-latexbuild/issues/27) for mentioning this)

 ## <a name="troubleshooting">Troubleshooting</a>